-Table 5: Ice Dynamics and Glacial History Planning Matrix 2013-2023
+Table 5: Ice Dynamics and Glacial History Planning Matrix 2014-2024

 The ice dynamics and glacial history community has identified numerous research directions, but progress is hampered by the lack of rapid-access drills that are technically and logistically suitable.
-The development of the RAID will enable more scientific investigations of subglacial ice dynamics and glacial history, and the development of new drills in years 2014 and beyond will help to foster discoveries.
+The development of the Agile Sub-Ice Geologic drill and RAID will enable more scientific investigations of subglacial ice dynamics and glacial history, and the development of new drills in years 2014 and beyond will help to foster discoveries.